-This is the second of the series of Psalms titled, A Song of Ascents.
-As a song sung by travelers, this is particular relevant for its trust in God through the journey.
+This is the second of the series of psalms which are titled A Song of Ascents.
+As a song sung by travelers, this is particularly relevant for the trust placed in God through the journey.

 “David Livingstone, the famous missionary and explorer of the continent of Africa, read Psalm 121 and Psalm 135, which praises God for his sovereign rule over all things, as he worshiped with his father and sister before setting out for Africa in 1840.
 His mother-in-law, Mrs. Moffat, wrote him at Linyardi that Psalm 121 was always in her mind as she thought about and prayed for him.”
 (James Montgomery Boice)

 A. Help from the LORD, the Creator of all and helper of Israel.

 1. (1-2) Help from Yahweh.

 I will lift up my eyes to the hills—

 My help comes from the LORD,